econometibi/econometibi.github.io/_teaching/HWU.md

 location: "Edinburgh, United Kingdom"
 ---

-Teaching Assistant for various courses from 2019 until 2024
+Teaching Assistant for various courses (undergraduate and postgraduate) from 2019 to 2024

 Undergraduate courses
 ======